 The Company has incurred net operating losses (NOL) since inception.
 As of December 31, 2020, the Company had federal and state NOL carryforwards of \$435.7 million and \$776.0 million, respectively, which begin to expire in 2030, and of which \$414 million of the Company's federal NOL carryforwards have an unlimited carryforward.
 As of December 31, 2020, the Company had federal and state research and development tax credit carryforwards of \$14.2 million and \$11.2 million, respectively, which begin to expire in 2030.
-As of December 31, 2020, the Company had federal ore expire in 2030.
-As of December 31, 2020, the Company had federal orehan drug credits of \$125.2 million, which begin to expire in 2035 and state investment tax credits of \$0.8 million, which begin to expire in 2035 and state investment tax credits as well as its orphan drug credits for 2011-2019.
+As of December 31, 2020, the Company had federal orphan drug credits of \$125.2 million, which begin to expire in 2035 and state investment tax credits of \$0.8 million, which begin to expire in 2021.
+The Company has analyzed and validated its research and development tax credits as well as its orphan drug credits for 2011-2019.
 The Company generated research credits in 2020 but has not conducted a formal study to document its qualified activities.
 This study may result in an adjustment to the Company's research and development credit carryforwards.
 No amounts are being presented as an uncertain tax position as of December 31, 2020 until such study is completed and the adjustment is known.
 A valuation allowance has been provided against the Company's research and development credits and, if an adjustment is required, this adjustment would be offset by an adjustment to the deferred tax asset established for the research and development credit carry-forwards and the valuation allowance.